Trump, allies make frantic steps to overturn Biden victory

 He has also made repeated incorrect assertions that Georgia election officials are unable to verify signatures on absentee ballot envelopes.
 In fact, Georgia requires that they be checked.

+The Associated Press called Biden the winner of Georgia and its 16 electoral votes on Thursday night.

-The secretary of state’s office planned to release results of the audit on Thursday.
+A top Georgia election official said earlier Thursday that a hand tally of ballots cast in the presidential race had been completed, and that the results affirmed Biden’s narrow lead over Trump.
+The secretary of state’s office planned to release results of the audit later Thursday.

 During the hand tally, several counties found previously uncounted ballots that the secretary of state’s office has said would reduce Biden’s lead to just under 13,000 votes, with roughly 5 million total votes cast.
 Georgia law allows a candidate to request a recount within two business days of certification if the margin is less than 0.5 percentage points.
 That recount would be done using machines.

-Associated Press writers Alanna Durkin Richer in Boston, Kate Brumback and Christina A. Cassidy in Atlanta, and Jacques Billeaud in Phoenix contributed to this report.
+Eggert reported from Lansing.
+Associated Press writers Alanna Durkin Richer in Boston, Kate Brumback and Christina A. Cassidy in Atlanta, Alexandra Jaffe in Wilmington and Jacques Billeaud in Phoenix contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.